cis198-2016s/homework/hw03/README.md

       just implement a trait _twice_ for the same struct; that would be absurd.
       And confusing.
 It would break so many rules.
 Instead, we'll implement this for `&BST`.

+    * Again, iterate over the rightmost edge of the tree.

     * You're going to need named lifetimes here!
 To start, you have to implement `impl<'a, T> IntoIterator for &'a BST<T>`.